There is a wide range of opportunities in the industry for candidates with dual marketing and sales profiles.

 Communication management

-Budget management and dashboards
+Budget management and dashboard reporting

 Business law